What are the pros and cons of equity release?

 Your debt is increased by interest

 Because of the effect of compound interest.
-This is when interest is added to both the loan amount and the interest that’s already built up.
+This is where you pay interest on the original loan amount plus the interest that’s already been added to the loan.

 As a lifetime mortgage doesn't have to be repaid until you die or go into long term care, the amount owed could grow rapidly over the years.

 You could reduce this debt by opting for an interest-only lifetime mortgage, or choosing to make voluntary overpayments if permitted by the lender.

 Read our article on how much equity release costs to find out more.

 Your benefits might be affected